tungstenfabric/tf-devstack/helm/README.md

 - ORCHESTRATOR - orchestrator for deployment, "kubernetes" (default) and "openstack" are supported
 - CONTRAIL_POD_SUBNET - subnet for kubernetes pod network, 10.32.0.0/12 by default
 - CONTRAIL_SERVICE_SUBNET - subnet for kubernetes service network, 10.96.0.0/12 by default
-- OPENSTACK_VERSION - version of Openstack, queens by default
+- OPENSTACK_VERSION - version of Openstack, rocky by default
 - CNI - CNI for kubernetes, calico by default for Openstack and TF for kubernetes

 ## Known Issues